 We’re homeschooling, though, and that requires organization.
 I need to choose what we’ll be studying each week.
-I need to determine if we’re staying on pace to complete the curriculum I’ve chosen in the time frame I’d anticipated.
-I also need to keep a record of everything we’ve done as part of my homeschool review with my local school district here in the state of Maryland.
+I need to keep us on track to complete our curriculum on schedule.
+And I need to keep a record of everything we’ve done as part of my homeschool review with my local school district here in the state of Maryland.

-I need a way to stay on track and organized, but I need it to be incredibly flexible.
-I need a way to log what we’ve done in school, but I need it to be simple enough that I can actually keep up on it.
+So, I need to stay on track and organized but incredibly flexible.
+I need to log what we’ve done in school, but I need that log to be simple enough that I will actually keep up on it.

 My solution?
 Instead of spending hours micro-planning a homeschool routine that likely won’t work out the way I intend it to, I’ve switched to an unbelievably simple two-part system of scheduling and logging.

 How to Create a Simple Homeschool Schedule:

 When I first began creating my schedule, I asked myself several questions.
 (You can download a copy of those questions by accessing the free Homeschool Schedule Creator in my Subscriber Hub).

 Answering my list of questions and placing my existing commitments on a weekly calendar helped me to clarify the three essential components of my schedule:

 - the days of the week I wanted to homeschool